colinta/SublimeScreencastDirector/README.md

 Installation
 ------------

-1. Using Package Control, install "ScreencastDirectory"
+1. Using Package Control, install "ScreencastDirector"

 Or: